Home Articles Top 10 Hoisin Sauce Substitutes

 Try out this recipe:

-Add a tablespoon (or more if you like it spicy) of Sriracha to a nonstick saucepan.
-When it starts to bubble, add the molasses, rice vinegar, sesame oil, garlic, and a touch of peanut butter.
+Heat the hot sauce first.
+When it starts to bubble, add the molasses, rice vinegar, sesame oil, garlic, and peanut butter.

 Peanut Butter in a Jar